 rusty old metal box mounted on the wall, with wires leading to the bed.
 The logo was still visible; “Magic Fingers” it read.
 It was beyond kitsch; it was a blast from the past – I hadn’t seen one for years.
 Back in the day, many motels were equipped with Magic Fingers, devices that promised relaxation and relief from everyday stress by vibrating the mattress for 15 minutes when the patron placed 25 cents in the box.

 Over the next two days I wondered whether the Magic Fingers still worked.
 I thought about trying it – I thought about it a lot.
 But I couldn’t bring myself to drop a quarter in the box.
 Perhaps I was worried that someone would know I used the Magic Fingers.
 But why would this be an issue?
 For some reason, in the back of my mind Magic Fingers has a vaguely sexual connotation.
 Even so, who would know if I used it in the privacy of my own room?
 Ah, but if it worked, it might make such a racket that the entire motel would know.
 On the other hand, it might not work at all.
 It might be so old that if I inserted a quarter it would short out the device and sparks would fly and catch the bed on fire, causing the fire department to respond, leaving me to guiltily explain how my depraved actions resulted in the loss of the motel and the ruination of the Demers.

 Aaackkk!
 You see my problem?
 I am a truly sick individual.
 Since departing, I have been kicking myself for not popping a quarter in the slot.
-Would anyone who is planning to visit Woodstock, Vermont please do me the favor of staying at The Carriage Motel?
+Would anyone who is planning to visit Woodstock, New Hampshire, please do me the favor of staying at The Carriage Motel?
 Ask to stay in room #12, pop a quarter in the Magic Fingers, and report back to me.
 Otherwise, I will spend the rest of my life wondering whether I could have enjoyed two nights being blissfully vibrated to la-la-land.